 - Large Water Storage Tanks and Drums – the best are made from polyethylene, which is durable, BPA-free, and FDA-approved.
 This type is great for homes with large spaces since they store large amounts of water and are not portable.

 - Underground Water Cisterns – made from heavy-duty plastic.
 These can store a minimum of 250 gallons of water that can be accessed through a pump.
-Although these are big, they can be set up underground so you won’t have to worry about space.
-They are ideal if you live in a cold climate where water will freeze if stored above-ground, or in areas where tampering or interference may become an issue.
+Although these are big, they can be set up underground to keep water from freezing outside, especially if you live in a cold climate.
+Additionally, placing them underground ensures you won’t have to worry about space.
+They are ideal in areas where water will freeze if stored above-ground.

 - Horizontal and Low-Profile Tanks and Drums – ideal for transporting large quantities of water to a disaster area or emergency site, or when vertical space is an issue.
 These containers usually have sturdy legs and ribs that prevent tipping and excessive sloshing if they are placed on a moving vehicle.